cairo-book/cairo-book/src/ch01-03-hello-scarb.md

 ```

-In order to execute tests for Starknet contracts, it is necessary to append a specific flag to the scarb command, which is --starknet.
-The command would thus appear as scarb test --starknet.
-This action activates the Starknet plugin for the duration of our tests within the software environment.
+In order to execute tests for Starknet contracts, it is necessary to append a specific flag to the scarb command, which is `--starknet`.
+The command would thus appear as `scarb test --starknet.` This action activates the Starknet plugin for the duration of our tests within the software environment.

 Let’s recap what we’ve learned so far about Scarb: